 The last time you took a trip, did you have travel insurance?
 If you were impacted by a natural disaster, suffered the hassle of lost baggage, or had a medical emergency, chances are good that you were wishing you had purchased a policy!

 When it comes to tavel insurance, some people make the mistake of thinking that their credit card company offers protection, only to find out that their travel problems aren't covered.
 Other people forego travel insurance, assuming that their traditional health insurance policy will be enough to cover medical expenses - only to discover that it can't be used in another country.
+Like most types of insurance, travel insurance is bought in the hopes that you'll never need it.
+But, for most travelers, it's worth the added expense for the protection it provides.

 With over one million insured customers, Squaremouth is no lightweight when it comes to travel insurance.
 With over 15 years in the travel insurance industry under their belt, Squaremouth has been internationally acknowledged as having one of the best customer service teams in the world.
 And, with more than 10,000 positive reviews from happy customers, this company stands out as the best travel insurance company.